 “Well, I pardon you anyway.”
 The woman went back to feeding her flock.

 “Some things never change,” said the judge.
 “Pigeons.
-New York’s flying affliction, their hordes darken the sky at noon.”
+Their hordes darken the sky at noon.”

 “You spoke of two miracles.
 Or a second miracle.
 How many miracles do you have up your sleeve, anyway.”